livanh/msoffice-thumbnailer/README.md

 # Thumbnailer for MS Office dcuments

-This script creates thumbnails for MS Office documents in PCManFM and other file managers.
+This script creates thumbnails for MS Office documents in Nautilus, Nemo, PCManFM, and other file managers following GNOME conventions.